Ecdosis/TILT2/README.md

 DOCUMENTATION

-The full documentation is in dist/javadoc.
+The full documentation is in dist/javadoc, including the simple API.